adampatterson/weather-bot/README.md

 To get up and running quickly I recommend using [Ngrok](https://ngrok.com/) which will allow you to proxy your local connection externally.

-For the weather you will need to creat an API key over at [Dark Sky](https://darksky.net/dev).
+For the weather you will need to create an API key over at [Dark Sky](https://darksky.net/dev).

 Create a new Database, add your credentials to the `.env` file along with your Darksky API Key.